 Demand-side management programs typically offer a prescriptive compressor replacement measure.
-Many programs and technical reference manuals assume the baseline compressor system to be a modulating, load/unload, or constant-speed compressor.
+Many programs and technical reference manuals assume the baseline compressor system to be a modulating or constant-speed compressor.
 New energy-efficient compressors are assumed to be VSD controlled.

-Incentives for air compressor replacements are typically paid on a dollar-per-compressorhorsepower basis, dollar-per-kilowatt hour-saved basis, or a fixed percentage of project cost.
+Incentives for air compressor replacements are typically paid on a dollar-per-compressorhorsepower basis or a fixed percentage of project cost.
 Common eligibility requirements for compressor replacement measures include: